PoliticalGraveyard.com

 Whittaker, Jed — of Alaska.
 Green.
 Candidate for U.S. Senator from Alaska, 1996; candidate for Alaska state senate District G, 2000.
 Still living as of 2000.

 Whittaker, John — of Union County, Ill.
-Delegate to Illinois state constitutional convention Union County, 1818.
+Delegate to Illinois state constitutional convention from Union County, 1818.
 Burial location unknown.

 Whittaker, John O. — of Deposit, Broome County, N.Y.
 Member of New York state assembly from Broome County, 1849.
 Burial location unknown.